List of Luke Cage characters: Noah Burstein

 Noah Burstein (portrayed by Michael Kostroff) is a doctor at Seagate that give Lucas his powers due to his experiments.

 Thembi Wallace

 Thembi Wallace (portrayed by Tijuana Ricks) is a news reporter.

 Alex Wesley

 Alex Wesley (portrayed by John Clarence Stewart) is Mariah Dillard's assistant.
 By the end of season two, Alex was among those who were killed to avoid testifying against Mariah.
 This led to Tilda working to poison her mother.

 Priscilla Ridley

 Priscilla Ridley (portrayed by Karen Pittman) is an inspector in the NYPD's 29th Precinct and former sorority sister of Mariah Dillard who Misty Knight answers to.
 In season two, Priscilla has been promoted to deputy police chief.

 James Lucas

-James Lucas (portrayed by an unknown actor in season one, Reg E. Cathey in season two) is a pastor and Luke Cage's father.
+James Lucas (portrayed by an unknown actor in season one, Reg E. Cathey in season two) is a pastor and the father of Luke Cage and Willis Stryker.
 The two have a strained relationship due to Cage's incarceration and his own adulterous affair with Dana Stryker.